 For over 20 years, the University of Michigan-Flint has had the distinct honor of hosting this annual gathering that brings together campus and community.
 The Critical Issues Forum is designed to inform, enlighten, and challenge us to think differently and broadly about the things that have an impact on our lives.

-We are forever grateful to Mrs. Thompson and the Thompson family for this community legacy that we share in each spring.
+We are forever grateful to Mrs. Thompson and the Thompson family for this community legacy that we share in each year.